byt-ctrl/Arduino-LED-Gesture/README.md

 ### 3️⃣ Upload the Python Script

 1. Open `controller.py` in a code editor.
-2. Make sure the Arduino port is specified.
+2. Make sure the Arduino port is specified to it.
-3. Save any changes if necessary.
+3. Save any changes if necessary in future.
 4. Upload the `controller.py` file into Arduino.

 ### 4️⃣ Run the Main Python Script

-1. Now run the main Python script (i.e., `main-python-file.py`) to start controlling LEDs using hand gestures.
+1. Now run the main Python script i.e , (`main-python-file.py`) to start controlling LEDs using hand gestures.

 ---